kalpitshahfx/react-covid/README.md

 API used: https://covid19.mathdro.id/api

 Created COVID-19 Tracker using React, Charts.JS and Material UI.
-Got understaing of react workflow and different hooks used in this project.
+Got understanding of react workflow and different hooks.